I didn't know this was a joint press conference with the Prime Minister of Japan, Shinzo Abisan.

 How does it end?

-You think they're gonna persuade you?
+You think they're going to persuade you?

 And I'm not alone in that.

-So what is the solution to this?
+So, what is the solution to this?

-We just go on like this, because that's what's gonna happen.
+We just go on like this?

-This is what energizes them.
+The left, this is what energizes them.

 This is what gives them their meaning in life.